 On February 11, Jon Krakauer published a new piece on The New Yorker’s “Page Turner” blog.
 In it he recounts the latest in a story that he has been telling for a quarter of a century.
 In 1992, Christopher McCandless, the subject of Into the Wild, Krakauer’s seminal work of investigative nonfiction, died in the Alaskan wilderness at the age of twenty-four.
-The book spurred a debate over whether McCandless died from starvation, brought on by his own hubris and ill preparation, or whether he was inadvertently poisoned by the seeds of a wild plant once thought to be harmless.* The search for a resolution has become a near-obsession for Krakauer, his fans (myself among them), and McCandless’s admirers and detractors alike.
+The book spurred a debate over whether McCandless died from starvation, brought on by his own hubris and ill preparation, or whether he was inadvertently poisoned by the seeds of a wild plant once thought to be harmless.
+(Krakauer sums up the controversy in the “Page Turner” post, so I won’t recount it here.)
+The search for a resolution has become a near-obsession for Krakauer, his fans (myself among them), and McCandless’s admirers and detractors alike.

 Analytical chemistry has finally provided an answer that seems poised to end the debate.
-In the “Page Turner” post, Krakauer details the work that he carried out with a team of analytical chemists from Avomeen Analytical Services and Indiana University of Pennsylvania to determine the toxic component of seeds McCandless was known to have consumed, if any.
-That work has now been published in an article in this month’s issue of the peer-reviewed journal Wilderness and Environmental Medicine.
+In the “Page Turner” post, Krakauer details the work he carried out with a team of analytical chemists from Avomeen Analytical Services and Indiana University of Pennsylvania to determine the toxic component of seeds McCandless consumed, if any.
+That work is the subject of an article in this month’s issue of the peer-reviewed journal Wilderness and Environmental Medicine.

-It is rare to find an instance where highly technical research tools like LC-MS/MS find their way into a discussion in the popular press.
-It is to Krakauer’s credit that he did not shy away from it in order to tell the whole story, which now seems to be at its end.
-Wild potato seeds were a major part of McCandless’s diet in the month before his death, and he himself implicated them in his rapid deterioration in one of his haunting final journal entries.
+It’s rare to find an instance where highly technical research tools like LC-MS/MS find their way into a discussion in the popular press.
+To Krakauer’s credit, he didn’t shy away from it in order to tell the whole story.
+Wild potato seeds were a major part of McCandless’s diet in the month before his death.
+In one of his haunting final journal entries, he himself implicated them in his rapid deterioration.
 Their newly re-discovered toxicity not only serves as a warning to other would-be adventurers, but also as a tacit defense of Krakauer’s choice of McCandless as a subject and of McCandless’s choice to live life off the grid.

 J. Krakauer, Y. Long, A. Kolbert, S. Thanedar, and J. Southard; Presence of L-Canavanine in Hedysarum alpinum Seeds and Its Potential Role in the Death of Chris McCandless,” Wilderness and Environmental Medicine, 2015, 26 (1), 36–42; doi: http://dx.doi.org/10.1016/j.wem.2014.08.014